ckattner/dbee/README.md

 ````

-A couple notes:

-* the 'table' directive is optional, and if omitted, the classes name will be turned into snake_case and used.
+**Note:** the 'table' directive is optional, and if omitted, the classes name will be turned into snake_case and used.
 In the above example you can see we wanted the class name of PhoneNumbers but the table is actually 'phones'
-* it is not required that all columns be explicitly defined but it does provide value coercion.
-By default, all undefined columns are of type Dbee::Model::Columns::Undefined.

 #### Configuration-First Data Modeling